Skaimbauer0401/Schach_Turnier_Verwaltung/README.md

-# Schach-Turnier-Verwaltung (Chess Tournament Management System)
+# Chess Tournament Management System

 ## Project Overview
 This application is a comprehensive Chess Tournament Management System designed to facilitate the organization and management of chess tournaments.
 It provides a platform for both administrators and players to interact with tournament data, track match results, and manage player statistics.